IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US13 - Payment opportunities for clients**

-As a user/buyer, I want to see the payment options and terms and conditions that each agency offers me to be able to make choices and finance according to my economic possibilities.
+As a user/buyer, I want to see the payment options and terms and conditions that each car dealership offers me to be able to make choices and finance according to my economic possibilities.

 **Validation:**

-- VA131 User can see the available finanicng options offered by the agency.
+- VA131 User can see the available finanicng options offered by the car dealership.
   - CD - Car Details
   - PY - Payments
 - VA132 The options are dynamic (depending) on the down payment.